exploratory-io/book/viz/column-configuration-dialog.md

 * Digit: Number of decimal digits.
 * Symbol: Current symbol.
 It will be added to it will be added at the beginning of each number if the "Currency" type is selected.

+## Date Formatting
+You can set the date formatting for Date and POSIXct columns at the "Formatting" section.

 ## Text Wrap